 The CAS department boasts award-winning teachers and researchers who bring to their work with undergraduate students an equal measure of expertise and enthusiasm.

-As a reflection of our unique status as a Humanities and a Social Sciences department, CAS allows students to choose either a B.A. or a B.S. degree program.
+As a reflection of our unique status as a humanities and a social sciences department, CAS allows students to choose either a bachelor of arts (B.A.) or a bachelor of science (B.S.) degree program.
 On World Campus exclusively, CAS offers a B.A. or B.S. in Organizational and Professional Communication.

-CAS offers the following minors: CAS; Rhetoric; Civic and Community Engagement; Dispute Management and Resolution; Information Science & Technology.
+CAS offers the following minors: CAS; Rhetoric; Civic and Community Engagement; Dispute Management and Resolution; Information Science and Technology.

 Graduates of our program tend to go on to such jobs as: analysts and strategists, lawyers, professors, community organizers, corporate executives, freelance writers, and more.